Spiruel/beamprofiler/README.md

 ![logo](https://cloud.githubusercontent.com/assets/3259632/17253726/d2c25ee8-55a9-11e6-8e87-9d5825df4899.png)

-* Calculations
+* **Calculations**
- Beam Width (4-Sigma), Beam Diameter, Peak Pixel value, Peak Position, Centroid Position, Power Density, Measured Ellipse Axes, Ellipticity, Eccentricity, Orientation|
+ Beam Width (4-Sigma), Beam Diameter, Peak Pixel value, Peak Position, Centroid Position, Power Density, Measured Ellipse Axes, Ellipticity, Eccentricity, Orientation
+ (Exportable)
-* 2D Profile
+* **2D Profile**
- Beam Peak/Centroid/Ellipse
+ Beam Peak/Centroid/Ellipse overlays
-* 3D Profile
+* **3D Profile**
- Free Rotatable 3D Model
+ Free Rotatable 3D Model using MayaVi
-* X-Y Profiles
+* **X-Y Cross Profiles**
- Measured Data, Gaussian Fit (Storable)
+ Measured Data, Gaussian Fit (Exportable)
-* Plot Positions over Time
+* **Plot Positions over Time**
- Peak and Centroid Position (Storable)
+ Peak and Centroid x and y positions (Exportable)
-* Power over Time
+* **Peak Density over Time**
  Measured Data (Storable)
-* Pass/Fail Test
+* **Pass/Fail Testing**
- Selectable Parameters with alerts avaialble when values fall out of the specified range
+ Selectable Parameters with alerts available when values fall out of the specified range
-* Beam Stability
+* ***Beam Stability**
- 2D Data of Centroid and Peak Positions over Time
+ 2D data of Centroid and Peak Positions over Time
+* **And**
   * Background frame calibration
   * Save Screenshots and Videos to disk
   * Switch between multiple cameras as the application is running
   * Rotate the input frame instead of rotating the laser
   * Save settings to a simple config file, allowing specific configurations depending on the choice of webcam and laser
+  * Fully configurable, with custom toolbar configuration and window layout workspaces all available to be saved to a file and loaded on request

 ## How to use

-Follow these steps in order to make full use of BiLBO:
+Please follow these steps in order to make full use of BiLBO:

 1. Load the application by running ```python get_profile.py```.
 2. While the profiler is deactivated, configure your workspace as desired, adjusting the exposure etc if it's not been pre-defined in the config file beforehand.